mzashh/32-Band-Audio-Visualizer/README.md

 Method 1: Compiling the Arduino sketch and flashing it to the microcontroller.

-Method 2 (not recommended): Flashing the precompiled hex file with xLoader.
+Method 2(not recommended): Flashing the precompiled hex file with xLoader.This method is not recommended as, parameters like Audio Response can't be fine tuned.

 https://github.com/binaryupdates/xLoader